middlewares/filesystem/README.md

 #### `continueOnError(true)`

-**Only available in `Reader`**.
 Allows to continue to the next middleware on error (file not found, method not allowed, etc).
 This allows to create a simple caching system as the following:

 ```php
 $cache = '/path/to/files';